Happy New Years!

 Soon I started making mistakes that should be easy to avoid if you are aware of them.

-The first 750 ml bottle was filled all the way to 750ml which means that there was very little head space.
+For mistake no. 1, the first 750 ml bottle was filled all the way to 750 ml which means that there was very little head space.
 This bottle took on gas at a miserably slow rate.

 The magnums carbonated quickly.
 The head space in a magnum is quite large relative to the head space in a 750 so all the added surface area when you agitate the bottles sucks up gas quite quickly.